Speech Outline Generator

 2. Cognitive distractions and delayed reaction times.

-3. The impact on other drivers and pedestrians.
+3. Threats to other drivers and pedestrians.

 4. The need for a ban on texting while driving.